-SEO is alive and thriving in 2019!
+SEO is alive and thriving in 2022!
 And… all SEO trends I see show this continuing into the foreseeable future.
-Quite frankly, as long people search for things using the Internet, SEO will play a key role.
-So yes, for you, the small business owner, it is imperative you pay attention to it.
+As long people search for things using the Internet, SEO will play a key role.
+So yes, for you, the small business owner, you must pay attention to it.

-Now I don’t mean that ‘you’ need to become some sort of SEO guru… although there likely will be some things pointed out here that you may be able to tackle yourself.
-You just need to know enough about it to orchestrate it for your business.
+Now I don’t mean that ‘you’ need to become some SEO guru… although there likely will be some things pointed out here that you may be able to tackle yourself.
+But, you need to know enough about it to orchestrate it for your business.
 Don’t just blindly hand the keys over on this one folks.

 So, in the blog post that follows, we’ll explore current SEO trends and suggest action items to consider.